linux-system-roles/snapshot/README.md

 - `clean`: Remove snapshots that conform to the specified prefix and pattern

+- `revert`: Revert to snapshots that are specifed by either the pattern or set.
+If either the source LV or snapshot are open, the merge is deferred until the next time the server reboots and the source logical volume is activated.

 ### snapshot_lvm_set

 The snapshot role supports sets of volumes.
 Sets may contain any number of volumes.